Guidance for Managers

 • Co-operate by attending Health Surveillance programs (if a need is identified) in order that health and safety duties under law are met.

-• Report any symptoms of ill health as soon as you notice them so that prompt action can be taken to prevent further harm.
+• Report any symptoms of ill health as soon as they notice them so that prompt action can be taken to prevent further harm.

-• Take reasonable care for the health and safety of yourself and of other persons who may be affected by your acts or omissions at work.
+• Take reasonable care for the health and safety of themselves and of other persons who may be affected by their acts or omissions at work.

-• Notify any shortcomings in the health and safety arrangements, even when no immediate danger exists, so that your manager can take remedial action if needed.
+• Notify any shortcomings in the health and safety arrangements, even when no immediate danger exists, so that managers can take remedial action if needed.

 Managers should:

-• As is reasonably practicable, ensure the health, safety and welfare of all of its employees.
+• As is reasonably practicable, ensure the health, safety and welfare of all of their employees.

 • Ensure risk assessments are carried out and reviewed regularly and Safe Working Systems are put in place.

-• Assist employees to understand the need for and the benefits of Health Surveillance by explaining the purpose and the process.
+• Assist employees in understanding the need for and the benefits of Health Surveillance by explaining the purpose and the process.

 Health and Safety Advisors should:

-• Give advice to you and your managers regarding risk assessments, Safe Systems of Work and health surveillance requirements.
+• Give advice to you and your employees regarding risk assessments, Safe Systems of Work and health surveillance requirements.

-• Assist Occupational Health in setting up new or revising health surveillance programs with the managers.
+• Assist Occupational Health in setting up new, or revising existing, health surveillance programs with the managers.

 • Assist managers to monitor and review risk assessments, Safe Systems of Work and health surveillance requirements.